Fairness Amidst Non-IID Graph Data: A Literature Review: Introduction

-On the other hand, much progress has been made to understand and correct algorithmic bias focusing on IID data representation~\cite{mehrabi2021survey,zhang2019faht,barocas2017fairness}.
-Since individuals are interconnected in graph data, such fundamental IID assumption behind the tradition ML fairness does not hold.
-To address this issue, a number of approaches have been proposed to quantify and mitigate discrimination amidst non-IID graph data~\cite{dong2021individual,gupta2021protecting,ma2022learning}, although graph fairness has largely remained nascent.
-This paper presents the first thorough study of fairness amidst non-IID graph data for researchers and practitioners to have a better understanding of current landscape of graph fairness while complementing existing fairness survey solely focusing on traditional IID data.
+To address this issue, a number of approaches have been proposed to quantify and mitigate discrimination amidst non-I.I.D. graph data~\cite{wang2024individual,gupta2021protecting,ma2022learning}, although graph fairness has largely remained nascent.
+This paper presents the first thorough study of fairness amidst non-I.I.D. graph data for researchers and practitioners to have a better understanding of current landscape of graph fairness while complementing the existing fairness surveys that largely focus on traditional IID data and fair graph classification.